Orlando Deportation Defense Lawyer

 What are Removal Proceedings?

 - Removal proceedings (also known as deportation proceedings) is a court process initiated by the government to have an individual removed from the United States.
 Removal hearings are held at immigration courts.
-The Executive Office for Immigration Review (EOIR) is an office of the United States Department of Justice www.justice.gov/agencies/chart.
+The Executive Office for Immigration Review (EOIR) is an office of the United States Department of Justice.
 EOIR oversees immigration courts in the United States.
-If one is a Respondent in removal proceedings, it is crucial to have a qualified attorney represent you during these proceedings.
+If one is a Respondent in removal proceedings, it is crucial to have a qualified deportation defense attorney represent you during these proceedings.
 Orlando Immigration Court oversees individuals throughout the central Florida area.
-Our Immigration Attorneys at Mubarak Law in Orlando defend individuals in deportation proceedings throughout Florida, and nationwide.
+The immigration attorneys at Mubarak Law in Orlando defend individuals in deportation proceedings throughout Florida, and nationwide.

 - With each unique case, our legal team will take the time needed to assess the best course of action for you as an individual by creating a custom case plan.